2. Testing a Dinf model¶

 This page explains how to test a Dinf model

-using the dinf
+using the dinf and dinf-plot command line interfaces.

 See the Creating a Dinf model page